Homingdung/readingList/README.md

 > It is the primary reference book when I was learning the scientific computing.
 However, I don't think that this book gives a good introduction to interpolation, since for beginners, it is easy to get confused about the interpolation and fitting, the difference should be emphasized.

++ *Advanced Mathematical Methods for Scientists and Engineers* by Bender/ Orszag
+> Chapters about asymptotic skills for algebra, boundary layer theory, WKBJ theory, and multiple scales methods are the auxiliary materials for my study of the course *Differential Equations*.
+>